Stosan/darksuitai/README.md

 	if err != nil{
 		// handle the error as you wish
 	}
-	resp,err:=llm.Chat("hello from earth🌍, what is your name?") if err != nil{
+	resp,err:=llm.Chat("hello, Sam Ayo from earth🌍.
+What is your name?") if err != nil{
 		// handle the error as you wish
 	}